 A health check retrospective on this topic can be useful to do so.
 In health check retrospectives, you ask the team for agreement on a statement (on a scale from 1 to 7).
 You just need to make sure these statements are precise to get valid feedback from the team.

-In our tool (more on that below), for example, it looks something like this.
-Of course you can also adapt the statements.
-Please have a look without login purely – maybe you can try it out with your team:
+In our tool (more on this below), for example, it looks something like this.
+Of course, you can also customize the statements.
+Have a look – maybe you try it out with your team: Echometer – without login

 Note: This retrospective format asks for agreement with the given Health Check items on a scale.